Traditional advertising, such as an ad in a magazine or newspaper, is mostly worthless. Don’t waste your money. I’ve tried it. They don’t work.

 It may take some time, but here are 10 free photography marketing ideas that work like crazy.

-Go to Google Places and fill out as much as you can on the page.
+Read this article on how to get started with Google Local.
 Make sure to upload some photos as well, as they sometimes show up there in the search results.
 It’s a great way to improve your chances of being found on Google when people are searching for a photographer.

 2. Use Facebook to promote your images